 Of the two basic types of training a groomer will undergo, completing an apprenticeship is the more common of the two.
 You’ll be working under a highly experienced groomer who can patiently walk you through everything you do step-by-step.
 You’ll receive valuable insights, information about clients and business best-practices in your area, and get help in real-time!

 There is one major advantage to completing an apprenticeship, though.
-The grooming salon who oversaw your grooming development may hire your year of training.
+The grooming salon who oversaw your grooming development may hire you after your training.
 You’ve already got your foot in the door and they have seen first-hand what you do and don’t know about grooming.
 Plus, they already know you!

 Duration: 5 months – 1 year

 Take every opportunity to do this, and don’t rush!
-If you’re going to be pursuing a full-fledged career, you probably want to know what you’re doing.
-Pair this with a certification and you’ll increase the value of your services when you eventually start charging clients!
+The dog grooming jobs you hope to land in the future depend on the work you put into practicing now.
+If you want to pursue a full-fledged dog grooming career, you’ll want to know what you’re doing.
+Pair practice with a dog grooming certification and you’ll increase the value of your services when you eventually start charging clients!

 Make sure that above all, you’re always using the safest methods and treating all dogs who sit on your grooming table with compassion and respect.
 Safety is incredibly important!
 Just because you have more experience doesn’t mean you should be cutting corners in order to speed up the grooming process.
 Keeping a grooming manual on hand even when you’ve mastered all the techniques means that you have no excuse to guess best-practices—the correct information is always within reach!